2022 - Cambridge Quantum (now Quantinuum)

 2010 - Thursby Software (now Identiv)

-Relaunched an historic but plateaued Apple software company into a cybersecurity product company - the most successful launch in the company’s history drove multi million revenues and an exit to
+Relaunched an historic but plateaued Apple software company into a cybersecurity product company - the most successful launch in the company’s history drove multi million revenues and an exit to Identiv.

 2005 - Red Hat (now IBM)

 Expanded this Open Source pioneer from its early focus on training and professional services to more lucrative product sales into Financial, Oil & Gas, and Dot Com verticals.
 One of the most memorable customers was Amazon and its then new AWS line of Linux-based business.
-The Enterprise Linux focus lead Red Hat into profitability, enterprise rather than hobbyist markets, and a later exit to
+The Enterprise Linux focus lead Red Hat into profitability, enterprise rather than hobbyist markets, and a later exit to IBM.

 1999 - Nexgenix (pivoted to new entities)

-IPO in 2000, delivering sophisticated online presences for brands like Discount Auto Parts, H&R Block, and CBS Sportsline.
+Built up one of the dot com services pioneers, hiring over 40 engineers in my first year with VC funding.
+Nexgenix filed for IPO in 2000, delivering sophisticated online presences for brands like Discount Auto Parts, H&R Block, and CBS Sportsline.
 Nexgenix weathered the 2000 dot com crash, flirted with acquisition by HP, and survives to this day.